- Who We Are

 While the search committee recognizes that no one candidate is likely to meet all the qualifications in equal measure, the following qualifications will be used in the assessment of candidates for the position.

-• Master's degree in Library or Information Studies from an ALA accredited program, or its equivalent
+- Master's degree in Library or Information Studies from an ALA accredited program, or its equivalent;

 TERMS OF APPOINTMENT

-Librarians and Division Heads are members of the ¶¡ÏãÔ°AV Faculty Association.
+This is a full-time continuing Librarian position with an anticipated start date in January 2025.
+Librarians are members of the ¶¡ÏãÔ°AV Faculty Association.
 Terms, conditions and benefits of employment are outlined in the Collective Agreement:

 /faculty-relations/collectiveagreement.html